 Many vets feel that the benefits of laser spaying are:

-• Decreased risk of infection due to the superheating of the tissues at the incision site, which helps destroy bacteria present during surgery.
+- Decreased risk of infection due to the superheating of the tissues at the incision site, (helps destroy bacteria present during surgery).

 Using lasers instead of a scalpel can provide surgeons with great precision.
 However, like traditional surgery, laser surgery carries risks.
 While lasers may cause less pain than scalpels, laser surgery still has the potential to be painful and may result in hemorrhage, although this is rare.
 Laser procedures are also generally more expensive, and not all veterinary clinics offer laser spaying.

-Scalpels are used for many procedures, and vets are at using them.
-It's important to note that spaying is one of the most common veterinary surgeries, and vets become skilled at performing spaying procedures.
+Scalpels are used for many procedures, and vets are skilled at using them.
+It's important to note that spaying is one of the most common veterinary surgeries.
+Vets typically get a great deal of experience performing spaying procedures.

 Benefits of traditional spay include: